 What is the easiest way to clean a wooden deck?

-The easiest way to clean a wooden deck is by using a natural cleaning solution, such as vinegar, and a bucket of water mixture, and a soft bristle brush.
+The easiest way to clean a wooden deck is using a natural cleaning solution, such as vinegar, a bucket of water mixture, and a soft bristle brush.
 Wet your deck, apply the cleaning solution, let it sit for a few minutes, then scrub along the grain of the wood.
 Rinse thoroughly and let your deck dry completely.

 What is the best homemade cleaning solution to clean a deck?